jojobear2020/Amazon_Vine_Analysis/README.md

 1.	**PySpark**:
-* to perform the ETL process to extract the dataset
+* perform the ETL process to extract the dataset
 * transform the data
-* connect to an AWS RDS instance
+* connect to an AWS RDS
 * load the transformed data into pgAdmin
-* analyze the data.
+* analyze the data

 2.	**pgAdmin**:
-* to create a database for our working data for further analysis
+* to create the database for our working data for further analysis